toxazol/machineLearning/README.md

 	 - Parzen window algorithm with variable window width
  3. Potential funcion algorithm

-Algorithms will be tested on standard **R** *iris* data set (Fisher's Iris data set).
-For simplicity and to provide convinient graphical representation only sepal width and sepal length features are considered as best separating the data set.
+Algorithms are tested on standard **R** *iris* data set (Fisher's Iris data set).
+Plots are presented in petal.length, petal.width coordinate space

-Also data compression methods will be observed by the example of STOLP algorithm.
+Data compression methods are addressed by the example of STOLP algorithm.
 At the end presented algorithms are compared in terms of generalization performance.

 ## k nearest neighbor algorithm